wootencl/apidocs-v4/source/includes/_common.md

 rate_limit_reset | {int} | The time (Unix Timestamp) when the rate limit amount resets

 ## Collection Parameters
-The below parameterss can be added to collection requests from endpoints to limit and page through the returned list of results.
+The below parameters can be added to collection requests from endpoints to limit and page through the returned list of results.
 Singular endpoint (/endpoint/{id}) requests do not accept these parameters.